Residential disabled parking bays

 - the address of the property is not on a classified road, for example.
 A, B and C class roads

 - the bay is not within a bus lane or cycle lane

 - the bay is not within an existing no waiting or no stopping traffic order, single or double yellow lines

 Your immediate neighbours and local ward councillors will be informed of your application.
 If we receive objections from neighbours we will ask the ward councillors for their views.

-If the application is successful, then the bay will be installed as soon as possible but this could take up to eight weeks.
+If the application is successful, the bay will be installed as soon as possible, but this could take up to eight weeks.

 We will carry out a review every three years to ensure there is still a need for the bay.